Kevinnota/gotcha/README.md

 # gotcha
-Tool for capture probe design using barcoding genes
+Pytjon tool for capture probe design using barcoding genes using an ancestral state reconstruction aproach